merrbii/Pcal-SocialPolymorphism/PcalGenomics.md

 ##### 2) Computing genetic differentiation (_F_<sub>ST</sub>) using [VCFtools](https://vcftools.github.io/index.html)

-Here, since highly related individuals can lead to inaccurate _F_<sub>ST</sub> estimates between popiulations, it is highly advised to exclude individuals from pairs of high relatedness before calculating _F_<sub>ST</sub>.
+Here, since highly related individuals can lead to inaccurate _F_<sub>ST</sub> estimates between populations, it is highly advised to exclude individuals from pairs of high relatedness before calculating _F_<sub>ST</sub>.
 You can do so using [PLINK](https://www.cog-genomics.org/plink/) as follow:

 ```bash
 # first generate a relationship matrix